-(iii) Sleeper facilities are mostly adequate as they stand.
-Compared to American sleeper services where seats convert to beds at night, they compare favourably and also to European services (both couchettes and berths).
-Refurbishment would be welcome, as would small improvements such as better heat/ventilation, in-cabin power points, wi-fi, fixing rattles, improved sound-proofing etc. However, there is little point attempting to provide major upgrades such as en-suite facilities or on-board showers, because showers are normally available at journey's start/end.
-En-suite toilets would be a very inefficient use of space because they would likely only be used once or twice per journey, while using valuable space for the whole journey If people are concerned about sharing toilets, it would be better to make small improvements such disposable toilet seat covers, sanitary gel, providing paper slippers, more frequent attention by cleaning staff during the journey etc.
+Sleeper facilities are mostly adequate as they stand.
+Refurbishment would be welcome, as would small improvements such as better heat/ventilation, incabin power points, wi-fi, fixing rattles, improved sound-proofing etc. However, there is little point attempting to provide major upgrades such as en-suite facilities or on-board showers, because showers are normally available at journey's start/end.
+En-suite toilets would be a very inefficient use of space because they would likely only be used once or twice per journey, while using valuable space for the whole journey If people are concerned about sharing toilets, it would be better to make small improvements such disposable toilet seat covers, sanitary gel, more frequent attention by cleaning staff during the journey etc.

 The biggest problems facing the sleeper right now are lack of publicity and ease of booking.
-Several of my friends do not know of its existence.
-It does not appear on rail booking sites which must mean lost bookings.
-It would surely be that people would choose the sleeper if they realised it was a possibility, effective financially (cheaper than flight and hotel) and time-wise.
+Specific issues are:

+- Not all rail booking web sites allow sleeper bookings and even where it is provided - it is made complicated and not promoted.
+For example, if one attempts to book via East Coast Trains' web site, one will find the sleeper shown as 'greyed out', which is exactly the same as trains with no availability.
+In reality, the sleeper may well be available but cannot be bought via this site.
 Those 'in the know' can use the Scotrail site but new or casual users will never know.
 Even on the Scotrail site, where no bargain berths are available, it shows the message 'all services on this route are fully booked', which is often totally untrue - services are available just not bargain berths.
-Similarly the process of booking supplements is very complex, especially if for example one wishes to travel by sleeper one way and by day train the other.

-Rail staff outside of Scotland are unaware of the sleeper and do not promote it.
-For example, booking recently at a major station (Milton Keyens), I was told that it wasn't possible to book, but knew otherwise.
+Similarly the process of booking supplements is very complex, especially if for example one wishes to travel by sleeper one way and by day train the other. - Rail staff outside of Scotland are unaware of the sleeper and do not promote it.
+For example, booking recently at a major station (Birmingham New Street), I had to guide the booking clerk through the sleeper booking process!
 As a regular traveller, I was able to do this successfully but new/casual users would effectively be turned away.

-It is not possible to book meals in advance.
+A related point is that the sleepers should serve more stations in England - for example a stop in the West Midlands with connecting services to the East Midlands, South West England and Wales. - It is not possible to book meals in advance.
 This makes it impossible to get reliable catering since after boarding one may find the lounge full all evening, or having run out of certain dishes.
-A suitable solution would be at the time of booking (or up to the day before travel) it should be possible to reserve a table in the lounge car for a certain time period (e.g. 45 minutes) and make a specific meal choice so that the train can be stocked accordingly.
+I assume that the converse also frequently occurs (food may be stocked on the train but is thrown away if not used).
+The answer is simple: at the time of booking (or up to the day before travel) it should be possible to reserve a table in the lounge car for a certain time period (e.g. 45 minutes) and make a specific meal choice so that the train can be stocked accordingly.